 Cloud computing is currently one of the most popular technologies.
 It’s been adopted by both large corporations and individual users, enabling them to store data centrally on remote servers instead of on local computers.
-However, as the number of IoT devices grows and we leap into a hyper-connected world, data needs to be sent and received faster than ever.
+However, as the number of IoT devices grows and we leap into a hyper-connected world, data needs to be sent and received faster than ever, rising the demand for edge computing IoT solutions.
 The current approach of directly connecting smart devices to the cloud has a number of disadvantages and cannot cope with the diverse needs of IoT applications.
 Most require a real-time response, which cannot be achieved through cloud computing mainly because of inherent latency.
-Therefore, experts suggest it’s time for next-gen technology.
-This is where edge computing comes in.
+Therefore, experts suggest it’s time for next-gen technology – edge computing IoT – to step in.

+Why have we started talking about edge computing IoT in the first place?
 The cloud seems to be a natural architecture for IoT devices.
-But upon closer inspection, scientists from the University of California, Berkeley discovered many issues related with its application to IoT.
+But upon closer inspection, scientists from the University of California, Berkeley discovered many issues related with its application to the Internet of Things development.
 In particular, they found gaps in security, latency, scalability, bandwidth, availability, and durability that clouds are powerless to fill.

 Information stored in a cloud is attractive to cybercriminals, making data security one of today’s most pressing cybersecurity challenges.
 The issue that worries experts most is that the extremely sensitive information collected by IoT devices and stored in the cloud can be accessed by unauthorized parties, significantly violating users’ privacy.